zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Setting-up-private-network-or-local-cluster.rst

 Private network
 ---------------

-An Ethereum network is a private network if the nodes are not connected to the main network nodes.
+An Expanse network is a private network if the nodes are not connected to the main network nodes.
 In this context private only means reserved or isolated, rather than protected or secure.
 Since connections between nodes are valid only if peers have identical protocol version and